mmaaseide23/mmaaseide23/README.md

 ### Hi there!
-I'm Michael Maaseide, a data science student at Northeastern University
+I'm Michael Maaseide, a software engineer at NExT Consulting

 I have recently released my first iOS app ChordCrack - learn more at [ChordCrack.com](https://www.chordcrack.com)!
 I am currently working as a software engineer at NExT Consulting, and I'm learning a lot about development practices.
 I am always looking for more ways to keep learning and stay busy, so don't be afraid to reach out!<br>